 The occupational therapist is based at Willowtree Resource Centre and comes into school for meetings.

 The physiotherapist and her assistants work in the school, except for Friday, and blend their work into the school day carefully to minimise the loss of lesson time.
-The pupils with whom they work have this provision identified on their statements.
+The pupils with whom they work have this provision identified on their Education Health Care Plan.

-The speech therapist is in school on Monday and Thursday mornings to work with staff and those pupils who have their support indicated on their statements.
+The speech therapist visits to work with staff and those pupils who have their support indicated on their Education Health Care Plan.

 The school does have access to training for staff, advice and assessments from the educational psychologist.